openspending/community.openspending.org/resources/standard/contribute.md

 We're inviting everyone to contribute to this effort:

+* Become a supporter!
+[Send us a message](/about/contact.html) and we'll include you as a partner.

 * Follow [@openspending](http://twitter.com/openspending) on Twitter to
   stay in touch and learn about updates in time.